cyberkni/FolgertechManuals/2020i3/README.md

 ## Build guide
 ### 0. Prep

 *NOTE: It has been noticed that some screws in this build guide (particularly in the pictures) don't match the screws which you're given.
-Make sure to use common sense over instruction, as in: Don't force parts together, don't strip mounts and motors because the screw isn't fitting.
-If there is an over abundance of one type of screw in your kit, don't be afraid to use one of them, they are usually extras.*
+Make sure to use common sense over instruction, as in: Don't force parts together, don't strip mounts and motors because the screw isn't fitting or is too long.
+If there is an over abundance of one type of screw in your kit, don't be afraid to use some of them, they are usually extras.*

 1\.
 Un-box everything and separate like parts into areas you can grab from.